keenlabs/Keen-Docs/source/api/getting_started.rst

 ::

     {
-        "clauses": [
+        "filters": [
         {
             "property": "body:type",
             "operator": "eq",
-            "value": "mouse_click"
+            "property_value": "mouse_click"
         }
         ],
         "email": "alert@keen.io"
     }

-The important pieces of information are the "clauses" and "email" properties. "clauses" contains a list of JSON objects, each of which is a specific :doc:`filter </api/usage/filters>` criteria.
-In this example, we’re saying we only want events whose "type" column has a value equal to "mouse_click".
+The important pieces of information are the "filters" and "email" properties. "filters" contains a list of JSON objects, each of which is a specific :doc:`filter </api/usage/filters>` criteria.
+In this example, we’re saying we only want events whose "type" property has a value equal to "mouse_click".
 See the API reference guide for all supported operators.
 The "email" property is optional.
 If specified, Keen will e-mail the given address whenever the extraction has completed.

 -------
 Request